AdobeDocs/commerce-admin.en/help/stores-purchase/checkout-process.md

 #### Ship to a different address

-1. If there are additional entries in the address book, find the address where the order is to be shipped.
+1. If there are additional entries in the address book, the customer finds the address where the order is to be shipped.

-1. To select the address, click **Ship Here**.
+1. To select the address, clicks **[!UICONTROL Ship Here]**.

 #### Add an address

-1. At the bottom of the _Shipping Address_ section, click **+ New Address**.
+1. At the bottom of the _[!UICONTROL Shipping Address]_ section, the customer clicks **[!UICONTROL + New Address]**.

-1. Complete the _Shipping Address_ form.
+1. Completes the _[!UICONTROL Shipping Address]_ form.

    By default, the customer's first and last name initially appear in the form.

    ![Shipping Address form includes name and address information](./assets/storefront-checkout-step1-shipping-add-new-address.png)<!-- zoom -->

-1. To save the new address in the address book, select the checkbox at the bottom of the form.
+1. To save the new address in the address book, selects the checkbox at the bottom of the form.

-1. Click **Save Address**.
+1. Clicks **[!UICONTROL Save Address]**.

    The new address is now selected as the shipping address.